 Blackmar violated all of these principles.

-While it may make sense in a residential environment to screen incoming students for communicable diseases, it makes no sense to screen for non-communicable testicular problems.
+While it may make sense in a residential environment to screen incoming students for communicable diseases, it makes no sense to screen universally for non-communicable testicular problems.

 The totality of my experience with Blackmar — including the atmospherics as well as the details of the procedure itself — leads me to believe that this wasn't a legitimate exam.

 Blackmar made no attempt to obtain my or my parents' consent before performing the exam.
 I was a day student and had my own family doctor.
 Neither was there any attempt at patient education.
 The patient has a right to know what the doctor is doing to his body and why.
-No exam should come as a surprise to the patient.
+No exam or procedure should come as a surprise to the patient.

 Do No Harm means not giving the patient any problems they didn't have when they came to see you.

 Gross insensitivity on the part of the provider can leave the patient traumatized and confused, and can cause long-term issues involving trust of authority figures and trust in intimate relationships.